Phone-GWP-group

 There are also some rules worth noting surrounding the importing of plastic packaging.

-The tax does apply to finished packaging that you bring into the UK for use (e.g. polythene bags to pack products in) and extends to prefilled packaging that you import (e.g. bottles containing drinks).
+The tax does apply to finished packaging that your bring into the UK for use (e.g., polythene bags to pack products in) and extends to packaging that is prefilled (e.g., bottles containing drinks).

 What about multi-material products?

-Many packaging products contain a mix of materials.
-So do these fall under the scope of the plastic packaging tax?
+Many packaging products contain a mixture of materials, so do these fall under the scope of the plastic packaging tax?

 The short answer is that if plastic is the single largest material by weight, the tax considers the entire item as plastic packaging.

-For example, a pack containing 4 grams of plastic, 3 grams of aluminium and 3 grams of paper is classed – and taxed – as 10 grams of plastic.
+For example, a pack containing four grams of plastic, three grams of aluminium, and three grams of paper is classed and taxed as 10 grams of plastic.

-The opposite also applies in that if plastic is a lesser overall component, it is not subject to tax.
-Using a similar example, an item containing 4 grams of aluminium, 3 grams of plastic and 3 grams of paper is classed as 10 grams of aluminium, and the tax does apply.
+The opposite also applies in that if plastic is a lesser overall component, it is not subject to the tax.
+Using a similar example, an item containing four grams of aluminium, three grams of plastic, and three grams of paper is classed as 10 grams of aluminium, and the tax does not apply.

-It is important to note that there were discussions regarding the government introducing a test to determine whether the different materials that makeup packaging are “easily separated”.
-This proposal would mean that where a mailing bag or padded envelope consists of 10 grams of paper and 8 grams of plastic, but you can easily separate the elements, the tax applies only to the 8 grams of plastic.
+It is important to note that there were discussions regarding the government introducing a test to determine whether the different materials that make up packaging are “easily separated”.
+This proposal would mean that where a mailing bag or mailing padded envelope consists of 10 grams of paper and eight grams of plastic, but you can easily separate the elements, the tax applies to the eight grams of plastic.

-However, the current position is that describing different components as ‘easily separable’ can often cause uncertainty in these examples.
+However, the current position is that describing different components as “easily separable” can often cause uncertainty in these examples.
 Two materials are only considered a single component if manufactured together.
-Foam glued into a box would be regarded as two separate components for the tax.
+Foam that is glued into a box would be regarded as two separate components for the tax.

-There needed to be some clarification regarding whether reusable transit packaging would fall within the scope of the plastic packaging tax.
-HMRC confirmed that items such as totes and other RTP containers qualify as “packaging designed to be suitable for use in the supply chain”, which are taxable.
+There needs to be some clarification regarding whether reusable transit packaging would fall within the scope of the Plastic Packaging Tax.
+HMRC confirmed that items such as totes and other RTP containers qualify as “packaging designed to be suitable for use within the supply chain”, which are taxable.

-Picking bins, although arguably being “plastic packaging where the primary function is for storage”, are listed on the government website as part of the supply chain (so are also taxable).
+Picking bins, although arguably being “plastic packaging where the primary function is for storage”, are listed on the government website as part of the supply chain (and therefore are taxable).

-However, a protective case (with or without foam) is long-term storage and is not subject to tax.
-Any packaging on or in the case the user discards after the sale (e.g. a temporary plastic film which protects the goods in the supply chain) is considered packaging and subject to tax.
+However, a protective case (with or without foam) is for long-term storage and is not subject to the tax.
+Any packaging, or in the case that the user discards after the sale (e.g., a temporary plastic film which protects the goods in the supply chain), is considered packaging and is subject to the tax.

 Is any other plastic packaging exempt from the tax?

-The only other scenario where the plastic packaging tax does not apply is if you export the packaging outside the UK.
+The only other scenario where the Plastic Packaging Tax does not apply is if you export the packaging outside of the UK.
 Assuming you export within 12 months of manufacture or receipt, the packaging is not liable for the tax.

 Responsibility for the Plastic Packaging Tax